-Spanish is taught to students in preschool through eighth grade following Diocesan guidelines.
-In eighth grade students are offered the opportunity to take the Diocesan Spanish exemption test prior to entering Diocesan High Schools.
-Students who score a 77% or above are granted entry to Spanish II in ninth grade.
+Spanish is taught to students in preschool through eighth grade following diocesan guidelines.
+In eighth grade students take the Diocesan Spanish Exemption Test prior to entering Diocesan High Schools.
+Placement in Spanish II is dependent on achieving a score a 77% or above on the Spanish Placement test and satisfactory teacher recommendation.